 - Charmed's Sorting Algorithm of Evil became somewhat more akin to a bell-curve.
 The first three seasons dealt with them battling warlocks and demons, the fourth had them battling the very Source Of All Evil, the fifth ended with them battling the classic Greek Titans, the sixth had them go against a Well-Intentioned Extremist Angel, and the seventh had them end destroying a past contender of the Source.
 By the eighth and final season, Word of God says that Billie and Christy, sibling female witches like the protagonists, was a great way to ground the show.

-- Law & Order: Special Victims Unit was forced by Christopher Meloni's departure to go back to a more rounded set of characters instead of being the Stabler & Benson Show.
+- Law & Order: Special Victims Unit was forced by Christopher Meloni's departure to go back to a more rounded set of characters instead of being centered around Stabler and Benson.

 - Star Trek: Voyager was this for the Star Trek franchise after Star Trek: Deep Space Nine focused more on political intrigue and Darker and Edgier themes: A lone Federation starship exploring the dangerous unknowns and meeting new life and new civilizations.

-- The tenure of the Eleventh Doctor on Doctor Who reintroduced a number of elements from the classic series that had been long gone, such as the Doctor's face superimposed over the time vortex in the title sequences and the redesigned TARDIS interior based more closely on the First Doctor-era sets (albeit with better production design).
-Even the Doctor's costume, bow tie and all, is based closely on the Second Doctor's old threads.
-The approach to the plots also hearkens back more to the older style of more isolated settings and horror-like stories as opposed to the bombastic, blockbuster-like style of Russel T. Davies — the Series 6 finale even has the Doctor saying that he had gotten "too big, too noisy" as of late.
+- The Eleventh Doctor's tenure reintroduced a number of elements from the classic series that had been long gone.
+Series 7, itself a loose prologue to the 50th anniversary specials, saw the gradual reintroduction of the Doctor's face superimposed over the time vortex in the title sequence, the redesigned TARDIS interior based more closely on the First Doctor-era sets (albeit with better production design) and several 1960s and 1970s-era antagonists (the Great Intelligence, the Ice Warriors, the Zygons) were finally reintroduced into the show.
+Even the Eleventh's costume, bow tie and all, is based closely on the Second Doctor's old threads.
+The approach to the plots also hearkens back more to the older style of more isolated settings and horror-like stories as opposed to the bombastic, blockbuster-like style of Russell T. Davies — the Series 6 finale even has the Doctor saying that he had gotten "too big, too noisy" as of late.